-Self pollination is common and more likely to happen in case of hermaphrodite flowers but a successive series of self pollination affects negatively and causes inbreeding depression.
+Self-pollination is common and more likely to happen in the case of hermaphrodite flowers but a successive series of self-pollination affects negatively and causes inbreeding depression.
 This also results in homozygous genes.
-Thus plants are adapted to promote cross pollination.
+Thus plants are adapted to promote cross-pollination.
 This is known as outbreeding.
-Factors which encourages cross pollination are as follow:
+Factors which encourages cross-pollination are as follow:

 - Non-Synchronization: Timing is important for successful pollination.
 Pollen release and receptivity of stigma should happen simultaneously.
-Sometimes, pollen matures and releases before stigma is open which leads to loss of pollen vitality or vice-versa.
-This prevents self pollination; even though flower is hermaphrodite.
+Sometimes, pollen matures and releases before the stigma is open which leads to loss of pollen vitality or vice-versa.
+This prevents self-pollination; even though the flower is hermaphrodite.

-All pollinations do not lead to a successful fertilization because for a successful fertilization, pistil of a flower has to recognize the pollen of same species.
-Therefore, interaction between pollen grains and stigma needs to be understood properly.
+All pollinations do not lead to successful fertilization because for successful fertilization, the pistil of a flower has to recognize the pollen of the same species.
+Therefore, the interaction between pollen grains and the stigma needs to be understood properly.
 Once compatible pollen is accepted by pistil, events for fertilization proceed, whereas incompatible pollens are rejected.
 This interaction where a pistil is capable of recognizing its pollen is the result of long term pollen-pistil interaction and chemicals released by pollen.

-- Landing of true pollen on compatible pistil.
+- The landing of true pollen on the compatible pistil.

 - Germination of pollen and formation of pollen tube where pollen grains release its contents.

-- Pollen tube growth through style of the pistil towards the ovary.
+- Pollen tube growth through the style of the pistil towards the ovary.

-- Entry of male gametes into the ovule and then to synergid.
+- The entry of male gametes into the ovule and then to synergid.

 Stay tuned with BYJU’S to learn more about the Pollination, Pollen-Pistil Interaction, Out breeding Devices and other related topics @ BYJU’S Biology